miklevin/MikeLev.in/_posts/2024-10-28-fasthmtl-static-resources.md

 delivered like a virux into the under-powered Python community clammoring for their webdev superpowers.
-Shaving off the liquid template JSX moustaches in favor of a nice clean shaven Python function that looks just like an `HTML()` tag is it&#151;but that one's already taken, so expect to see more inner ones like `P()` and `Div()`.
+Shaving off the liquid template JSX moustaches in favor of a nice clean shaven Python function that looks just like an `HTML()` tag is it—but that one's already taken, so expect to see more inner ones like `P()` and `Div()`.
 That's what `import *` gives you.

 ## Understanding FastHTML Import Hierarchy in `core.py` and `common.py`